JesusNjo/JesusNjo/README.md

 <h1 align="center">Hi 👋, I'm Francisco Naranjo</h1>
-<h3 align="justify"><br>-- I am currently a graduate of a university where I studied computer science and I managed to graduate 👨‍🎓
+<h3 align="justify"><br>I am a recent graduate of a reputable university, where I earned a degree in Computer Science and successfully completed my studies. 👨‍🎓<br><br>
-    <br>-- I have good soft skills and good development when working with other people 🗣️ <br>-- I am a pleasant person, fun and easy to adapt to the requirements of a company 🤝</h3>
+I possess strong interpersonal skills and excel in collaborative environments.
+My ability to communicate effectively aids in problem-solving and achieving shared objectives when working with diverse teams. 🗣️<br><br>
+I'm a personable individual, known for my adaptability and ability to quickly integrate into new environments.
+I embrace new challenges and strive to meet the company's requirements, contributing a positive and constructive attitude to any team. 🤝<br><br>

 - 📫 How to reach me **naranjofjx@gmail.com**